craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[genasi.png]]

 People with a heavy Genasi heritage find themselves in possession of an elemental biology.
 The origins of Genasi people on Alaturmen are relatively unknown - often each Genasi has their own story - travel, exile, or amnesia are the most common answers to that question.
+Genasi people are relatively rare on Alaturmen, and typically are integrated into a position of high cultural importance.

 - *Age* You do not age.
 - *Weight* You may weigh anywhere from 120 to 220 pounds.